 Over the past several years, PATH service has been suspended in segments of the subway system connecting NY & NJ on weekends to give crews the longer time blocks necessary to make major repairs and upgrades.
 In 2014 and 2015, service between Exchange Place in Jersey City and the World Trade Center in Lower Manhattan was suspended on some weekends from 11PM Friday-5AM Monday, and in 2016 Hoboken-33rd Street service was suspended for 17 weekends between August and December.

-These service suspensions allow crews to install a brand new, federally mandated Positive Train Control (PTC) signal system that will increase safety and permit trains to run more frequently.
-They are also enabling repair of infrastructure in the tunnels damaged by Hurricane Sandy.
+During these service suspensions, crews have installed the equipment necessary for a brand new, federally mandated Positive Train Control (PTC) signal system that will increase safety and permit trains to run more frequently by safely allowing them to run closer together.

-The Port Authority announced the service changes to give riders two months’ notice, a notable improvement over the announcement of 2014 closures, which was criticized for giving riders only about a week’s notice.
-The PATH Riders Council and PATH discussed the importance of a longer advance notice period for future service changes, and the earlier advance notice is a good outcome of that collaboration.
+PATH announced the 2016 service changes to give riders two months’ notice, a notable improvement over the announcement of 2014 closures, which was criticized for giving riders only about a week’s notice.
+In our regular meetings with PATH, the PATH Riders Council discussed the importance of a longer advance notice period for future service changes, and the earlier advance notice was a good outcome of that collaboration.

 During the 2016 suspension of service to Midtown, PATH operated normal Newark-WTC service, as well as direct service between Hoboken and World Trade Center on the weekends.
 This provided subway service at all New Jersey stations, as well as connections to 11 New York City Subway lines within two blocks of the World Trade Center Transportation Hub.